Kattis/problem-package-format/spec/2023-07-draft/problem_package_format.md

 ### Rejected Input Files
 In the `data/` directory, there may be an `invalid_inputs/` directory containing input files that must be rejected by at least one input validator.
+These are meant to only test the input validators, and are not used for judging.
 The rejected input files can be organized into a tree-like structure similar to the test data.
 There may be `testdata.yaml` files within this structure, but they may only contain the key `input_validator_flags`.